Kalidas (film)

-Kalidas, principally in Tamil, contained additional dialogue in Telugu and Hindi.
-While Rajalakshmi spoke Tamil, Venkatesan spoke only Telugu due to his lack of fluency in Tamil, and Prasad spoke only Hindi.
+Kalidas had dialogues in Telugu, with some Tamil songs featured in the beginning, middle, and end, along with some additional dialogue in Hindi.
 Despite its mythological theme, the film featured songs from much later time periods, such as the compositions of Carnatic musician Tyagaraja, publicity songs of the Indian National Congress, and songs about Mahatma Gandhi and the Indian independence movement.
 The sound was recorded using German-made technology.
 Kalidas was shot in Bombay on the sets of India's first sound film Alam Ara (1931) and was completed in eight days.

 Kalidas was released with high expectations on 31 October 1931, coinciding with Diwali day.
 It was the only South Indian film to be produced and released that year.
 Despite numerous technical flaws, it received critical acclaim, with praise for Rajalakshmi's singing performance, and became a major commercial success.
-The success of Kalidas spawned other films based upon Kālidāsa, including Mahakavi Kalidasa (1955), Mahakavi Kalidasu (1960) and Mahakavi Kalidas (1966).
+The success of Kalidas spawned other films based upon Kalidasa, including Mahakavi Kalidasa (1955), Mahakavi Kalidasu (1960), and Mahakavi Kalidas (1966).

 In addition to its commercial success, Kalidas was a major breakthrough for Rajalakshmi's career, and made her a bankable singing star.
 Because no print, gramophone record, or songbook of the film is known to survive, it is a lost film.